compiling-org/nft-blockchain-interactive/docs/bitte-protocol-grant-application.md

 The AI-Powered Biometric NFT Marketplace represents a unique opportunity to push the boundaries of what's possible in Web3.
 By combining cutting-edge AI, biometric technology, and blockchain innovation, we will create a platform that redefines digital ownership and creative expression.

-With Bitte Protocol's support, this project will demonstrate the practical application of AI agents in creative processes, establish new NFT standards, and create lasting value for the ecosystem.
-We are committed to delivering a functional, innovative platform that showcases the future of emotionally-intelligent blockchain applications.
+With Bitte Protocol's support, this project will demonstrate REAL interactive biometric NFT creation - users waving hands, speaking emotions, moving their bodies to create dynamic NFTs.
+We'll showcase practical AI agent deployment through Bitte's registry, biometric DAO governance with emotional weighting, and multi-modal creative tools that respond to human gestures and voice.
+This establishes new standards for interactive blockchain experiences, not boring static AI images.

 ---

 **Total Grant Request**: $10,000
-**Development Period**: January 2026 - March 2026
-**Team Size**: 5 specialists
+**Development Period**: 6-8 weeks pre-work done + 3-4 months grant work + post-work to maintain repos after grant period is over
-**Expected Impact**: Revolutionary NFT platform with biometric integration
+**Team Size**: 2 developers (Dr. Kapil Bambardekar, Grigori Korotkikh) **Expected Impact**: Interactive biometric NFT platform with gesture/voice control and DAO governance

-*This application represents a realistic assessment of development costs and timeline for creating a production-ready AI-powered biometric NFT marketplace on the Bitte Protocol.*
+*This application leverages our existing working code: WebGPU fractal engine, biometric processing patterns (Leap Motion, MediaPipe, audio), NEAR contract integration, and DAO infrastructure to create an interactive NFT studio using Bitte Protocol's real AI agent capabilities.*